-For this examination regulation issued or legislation passed on or before 1st September 2014, will be assessed from September 2015 to August 31st 2016.
+For this examination regulation issued or legislation passed on or before 31st August annually, will be assessed from September 1st of the following year to August 31st of the year after.
 Please refer to the examinable documents for the paper (where relevant) for further information.

 Regulation issued or legislation passed in accordance with the above dates may be examinable even if the effective date is in the future.

 The term issued or passed relates to when regulation or legislation has been formally approved.